 We’re giving you essentials for those days where the heavy-duty outerwear is too much firepower, but risking an afternoon shower in your favourite button-down doesn’t tickle your fancy.

 Adidas also offer retro-inspired lightweight jackets to complement their spectacular kicks and streetwear.
-The yellow NMD windbreaker is made from a lightweight polyester, for those days when the sky is threatening to open up on you.
+This Originals adventure windbreaker is made from a lightweight polyester, for those days when the sky is threatening to open up on you.

 In a vibrant yellow, this jacket suits an understated ensemble with a plain or navy tee, jeans, and your Stan Smiths (gotta commit to the branding).

-With this option, Patagonia have got you covered for seedy, reluctant Sunday hikes with the missus or bush doofs, without making you look like a loopy survivalist.
+With this option, Patagonia has got you covered for seedy, reluctant Sunday hikes with the missus or bush doofs, without making you look like a loopy survivalist.

-Battenwear aren’t committed to the rear-view mirror, though.
-They have their fun with new, original concepts for the contemporary outdoorsman.
-Designer Shinya Hasegawa believes that winter kit shouldn’t necessarily be confined to drab browns or greys – even if the weather sucks and you miss getting sunburnt at the beach, you can still have some fun with the dress code.
-Battenwear happily facilitate that fantasy with the ‘Scout’ floral anorak, made from bulletproof Oxford cotton.
+Battenwear isn't just committed to the rear-view mirror, though.
+The clothing company has fun with new, original concepts for the contemporary outdoorsman.
+Designer Shinya Hasegawa believes that winter kit shouldn’t necessarily be confined to drab browns or greys - even if the weather sucks and you miss getting sunburnt at the beach, you can still have some fun with the dress code.